Godrej family

-The Godrej family is an Indian Gujarati Parsi family that largely owns and manages the Godrej Group, a conglomerate founded by Ardeshir Godrej and his brother Pirojsha Burjorji Godrej in 1897.
+The Godrej family is an Indian Parsi family that largely owns and manages the Godrej Group, a conglomerate founded by Ardeshir Godrej and his brother Pirojsha Burjorji Godrej in 1897.
 The family operates in various sectors, including real estate, consumer products, industrial engineering, appliances, furniture, security, and agricultural products.
 The family is led by Adi Godrej, along with his brother Nadir Godrej and their cousin Jamshyd Godrej.
 As of 2023, their estimated net worth was reported to be billion.

 History

 The family's business began in Bombay in 1897, when Ardeshir Godrej, after reading a newspaper article about rising crime rates in the city, began developing and selling locks with the assistance of his brother Pirojsha.
 Ardeshir Godrej died without direct heirs, and the business was succeeded by Pirojsha Godrej's sons Burjor, Sohrab, and Naval.
 Today, his grandsons Adi, Nadir, and Jamshyd manage the enterprise.

 The initial venture has diversified across sectors and evolved into multiple companies under the umbrella of the Godrej Group, including Godrej Industries, Godrej Agrovet, Godrej Consumer Products, Godrej Properties, Godrej Interio, and the holding company Godrej & Boyce.